UKForeignOffice/notarial-api/worker/README.md

 [notifyFailureHandler](queues/notify/workers/notifyFailureHandler.ts)

-After messages have been sent to Notify, Notify responds with either a success or error response describing whether the message was added to the notify queue successfully.
+After messages have been sent to GOV.UK Notify, it responds with a success or error depending on if the request to their API was valid.

-This does not, however, describe whether the message was sent to the specified email address successfully or not.
-If a confirmation email fails to send to a user, for example if they inputted their email address incorrectly, posts need to be notified so they can resolve the issue.
+GOV.UK Notify will attempt to send the message, and will retry it if there was a failure.
+Failures may occur when the user has not provided us with the correct email address.
+A separate GOV.UK Notify request must be made to check for these types of failures.

-To overcome this issue, we have added a `NOTIFY_FAILURE_CHECK` queue to handle checking for failed emails every day.
+`NOTIFY_FAILURE_CHECK` is scheduled to check for failed emails every day, and will store a digest of failed email sends.
-The schedule for running the checks defaults to 9am every day, but can be configured by passing a cron string to the environment variable `NOTIFY_FAILURE_CHECK_SCHEDULE`.

 The handler will make calls to Notify to find any messages with one of three statuses:
 - `temporary-failure`
 - `permanent-failure`